QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/mingw/README.md

 Fortran runtime error: Read past ENDFILE record
 ```

-**Solution:** Apply patches 005-007 before building.
-These patches are now part of the standard build process.
+**Solution:** Apply patches 002 and 005 before building.
+See the build guide for details.

 ---